-- Focus on taking care of yourself and your best interests.
+Focus on taking care of yourself and your best interests.
 Talking to someone in your support system for moral support may be useful to you right after the assault.
-For confidential support, crisis advocates are available to provide emotional support and options to you in the aftermath of an assault.
-Iowa’s Sexual Assault Hotline is a 24 hour support service.
-The toll free hotline is 1-800-284-7821.

-- You also have the right to the presence of this person at any proceedings related to the offense, including at any Drake hearing proceedings.
+You also have the right to the presence of a confidential advocate at any proceedings related to the offense, including at any Drake hearing proceedings.

 OTHER MATTERS/FACTS REGARDING SEXUAL ASSAULT

 “Acquaintance rape” or “date rape” is the most common type of sexual assault committed and the least reported, but there are many types of sexual assault other than forced penetration.
 All forms of sexual assault/harassment are illegal and are taken seriously.
 Victims/survivors of attempted sexual assaults are also entitled to resources and have similar rights.